 Meet Rochester’s 2014-2015 Fulbright recipients

-This spring, five Rochester students and one alumna have been awarded 2014-15 Fulbright U.S. Student Grants to advance their studies, perform research, and teach English abroad while serving as young ambassadors to their host countries.
+This spring, six Rochester students and one alumna have been awarded 2014-15 Fulbright U.S. Student Grants to advance their studies, perform research, and teach English abroad while serving as young ambassadors to their host countries.
 Fulbright faculty committees at both the River Campus and Eastman worked to endorse candidates in the recently completed competitions.
-These new Rochester Fulbright student scholars will be heading to five countries in Europe, Asia, and the Middle East.
+These new Rochester Fulbright student scholars will be heading to six countries in Europe, Asia, South America, and the Middle East.

 The Fulbright program, which is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs, offers opportunities for career-launching study, teaching, and research abroad and are designed to promote education and cultural exchange between the United States and other nations.
 Postgraduate scholars pursuing study or research design their own programs and arrange institutional affiliations in the host countries.
 English Teaching Assistants are placed in educational institutions in various locations around the host countries.